NTU-LEAP-1kD/instrumented-toy-firmware/README.md

 # Setup
 Prerequisites:
-1. IDE (e.g. VSCode) with PlatformIO extension
+1. Setup VSCode with PlatformIO extension (https://docs.platformio.org/en/latest/ide/vscode.html#quick-start)
-2. Install board definitions with instructions on https://github.com/nigelb/platform-apollo3blue/README.md
+2. Install board definitions with instructions (https://github.com/nigelb/platform-apollo3blue#install)
-3. Clone this repository to your computer
+3. Clone this repository to your computer (using GitHub Desktop or command line)
+4. Connect your OpenLog Artemis via USB
-4. Open it in VSCode, build it and upload to your OpenLog Artemis!
+5. Open the instrumented-toy-firmware repo in VSCode, Ctrl-Alt-B to build and upload it!